SKIP_TO_MAIN_CONTENT

 Practical strategies to lower your machine.dev bill.
 Spot instances, checkpointing, right-sizing, region selection, storage tuning.
 Real dollar savings examples.

-Practical strategies to lower your machine.dev bill without sacrificing speed.
+Practical ways to lower your machine.dev bill without slowing down.
 Every example below uses real per-minute rates.

 How machine.dev bills you